daphne-eu/daphne/doc/Config.md

 Hence, information provided by the user can be used to influence both, the compiler and the runtime.
 *The use of environment variables to pass information into the system is discouraged.*

-## How to extend the configuration?
+## How to Extend the Configuration?

 If you need to add additional information from the user, you must take roughly the following steps: